tokamak-network/tokamak-thanos/packages/tokamak/contracts-bedrock/STYLE_GUIDE.md

 Where basic functionality is already supported by an existing contract in the OpenZeppelin library, we should default to using the Upgradeable version of that contract.

+### Source Code

+The following guidelines should be followed for all contracts in the `src/` directory:

+- All state changing functions should emit a corresponding event.
+This ensures that all actions are transparent, can be easily monitored, and can be reconstructed from the event logs.

 ### Tests

 Tests are written using Foundry.